Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Introduction

 \section{Introduction}

-The top quark being the heaviest particle in the Standard Model (SM) provides an excellent opportunity for the study of electroweak symmetry breaking mechanism as well as to provide glimpse of new physics (NP) beyond the SM.
-The top (anti-top) quark decays almost exclusively in the $t\to b W^+\,\, (\bar t\to \bar b W^-)$ channel.
-As a consequence of its lifetime ($\sim 10^{-25}$ s), being one order of magnitude smaller than the typical hadronization time scale ($\sim 10^{-24}$ s), its spin information is transferred to the decay products.
+The top quark provides an excellent opportunity for the study of electroweak symmetry breaking mechanism as well as to provide glimpse of new physics (NP) beyond the standard model (SM).
+The top quark decays almost exclusively in the $t\to b W^+$ channel.

-The kinematic distributions of decayed particles from top (anti-top) quark provide the information about the $W^+tb\,\, (W^-\bar t\bar b)$ vertex and associated new physics potentiality with the top (anti-top) quark production mechanism.
+The kinematic distributions of its decayed particles from top quark provide the information about the $Wtb$ vertex and associated new physics potentiality with the top quark production mechanism.

 Within the SM, the $Wtb$ vertex is purely left-handed, and its amplitude is given by the Cabibbo-Kobayashi-Maskawa (CKM) matrix element $V_{tb}$, related to weak interaction between a top and a $b$-quark and assuming $\left| V_{td} \right|^2 + \left| V_{ts} \right|^2 \ll \left| V_{tb} \right|^2$.
-The most general, lowest dimension, $CP$ conserving (in effect of which couplings are real), Lagrangian for the $Wtb$ vertex is given by ~\cite{Kane:1991bg,AguilarSaavedra:2008zc,AguilarSaavedra:2009mx}
+The most general, lowest dimension, $CP$ conserving, Lagrangian for the $Wtb$ vertex is given by ~\cite{Kane:1991bg, AguilarSaavedra:2008zc, AguilarSaavedra:2009mx}